 - My students, collaborators, and I work in parallel computing (using supercomputers for computational science,

-algorithms for abstract models, complex systems, and points inbetween); serial algorithms;
+algorithms for abstract models, and points inbetween); serial algorithms;

 adaptive clinical trials and active learning;

 The computational science work has involved small projects, such as ground water remediation, atmospheric modeling, and statistical imputation, and large multidisciplinary projects on frameworks for earth systems modeling and space environment modeling.

 - These were needed so that I didn't Perish.

 - Some research projects for students, and some questions my students are working on, or have done in the past.